If the information you're looking for is not listed, please visit the Contact page to submit a question.

 What types of funds can be established?

 Donors have a wide range of interests and many different goals.
-The Wayne County Community Foundation has a selection of already established funds.
+The Wayne County Community Foundation already has a selection of established funds that may allign.
 Typically they fall within four categories of interest: Humanitarian, Educational, Environmental, and Cultural.
-However, donors may establish a new fund with their own interests, tailored to their fund development and target focus.
+If a donor's interest falls outside of those categories or requires something more specific, they may establish a new fund with their own interests, tailored to their fund development and target focus.

 How are funds invested?

-Funds in the Foundation are “pooled” and managed by investment professionals with one of our local institutions: The Wayne Bank, The Honesdale National Bank, The Dime Bank, and Morgan Stanley.
+Funds in the Foundation are “pooled” and managed by investment professionals with one of our local institutions: The Wayne Bank, The Honesdale National Bank, The Dime Bank, Morgan Stanley, and CornerStone.

 Why give to a community foundation instead of establishing my own private foundation?

 There are significant tax advantages to setting up a support organization or donor advised fund at a community foundation.
-Also, the administrative burden of the daily operations of running a private foundation is eliminated, as is the federal requirement of 5% annual distribution.
+Also, the administrative burden of the daily operations of running a private foundation is eliminated.

 What types of charities receive grants?

 Grants awarded through specific funds at the Wayne County Community Foundation must be made to nonprofit organizations.
-With donor designated funds, your choice or cause can be that which you choose.
+With donor designated funds, the donor's choice or cause can be that which they choose.

 How does a nonprofit organization apply for a grant?